basti-app/basti/README.md

 The list of resources will be displayed and you will be prompted to confirm the cleanup.

+## Custom connection target

+Basti provides first class support for RDS instances and Aurora clusters.
+However, you can use Basti to connect to any other target in your AWS VPC (e.g. Elasticache instance, EC2 instance, etc.).

+To connect to a custom target, select the `Custom` option when prompted for a target to initialize or connect to.
+You will be prompted for the target's VPC, IP address and port.

+> **Note**
+> Feel free to open an issue or a pull request if you want to extend the list of natively supported targets 😉

 ## Using Basti in CI/CD pipelines

 Using interactive mode is convenient when you're getting used to Basti.
 However, in Continuous Integration and Continuous Delivery (CI/CD) pipelines, you will probably want to disable interactivity and pass all the options as command line arguments.